8 Steps to an Organized Pantry

 Another great option would be clear bins.
-Those can get a little more spendy though when you are trying to get your pantry organized.
+Those can get a little more spendy though.

 Take everything out and put it on a large surface like your counters or your table.
 This will make it easier to see what all you have- You may discover you had some items hiding that you’d forgotten about!!

 Group everything that goes together in one area.
 Not quite time to put it back in the pantry though, so sit tight!!

 I know, total BOOOOO.
 But you will be so happy when you put all those beautiful bins back on CLEAN shelves.